openpathsampling/openpathsampling/docs/developers/engines_direct_api.rst

 Direct Engine API Step-by-Step
 ------------------------------

-*(Or: "So you want to make a direct API engine?")*
+*Or: "So you want to make a direct API engine?"*

 Direct API engines are generally straightforward.

-1. Start by determining what ``features`` your subclass of `:class:.Snapshot` will require.
+1. Start by determining what ``features`` your subclass of :class:`.Snapshot` will require.
 Define the snapshot class.
-See :ref:`Snapshot Features` for details.
+See :ref:`dev-snapshot-features` for details.

-2. Create a snapshot descriptor for your snapshot class.
+2. Create the class, and set up its intialization.
+You will need to:

-3. Create the class, add options.
-Any options that you use should have some default values set in the ``_default_options`` class variable (a dictionary).
+   A. Add any options that you use should have some, with appropriate
+      default values, in the ``_default_options`` class variable (a dictionary).
+   B. Create a :class:`.SnapshotDescriptor` instance for your engine
+      instance (and pass it to the :class:`.DynamicsEngine` initialization through ``super``.)

-4. Write required methods: ``current_snapshot`` stuff and ``generate_next_frame()``.
+3. Write required methods: ``current_snapshot`` (getter and setter) and ``generate_next_frame()``.

-5. Write ``to_dict`` and ``from_dict``, if needed.
+4. Write ``to_dict()`` and ``from_dict()``, if needed.
+See documentation on storage for more.

-6. If the optional methods are needed for your engine, write them.
+5. If the optional methods are needed for your engine, write them.